fujiapple852/bounded-static/README.md

 # Bounded Static

-An experimental crate that defines the `ToStaticBounded` and `IntoStaticBounded` traits and provides impls for common types from the Rust standard library.
+An experimental crate that defines the `ToBoundedStatic` and `IntoBoundedStatic` traits and provides impls for common types from the Rust standard library.

 As described in